jlogostini/UE_Utilities/README.md

-# Global Content is a Cross platform developer toolset for Unreal Engine 5
+# Global Content is a Cross platform toolset for Unreal Engine 5 developers

 # Assets